 The NWMB anticipates that most research will be done with the cooperation and active participation of local people.
 For IQRF projects that affect more than five communities, a letter of support from the affected RWO(s) is required.
-If less than five communities are affected, a letter from each community HTO is required.

 In cases where the project leader is denied or is unable to obtain a letter of support from the RWO(s), the NWMB will still consider to fund a project if the applicant has done a conscientious job of consulting, and there are no objections from the communities (although communities may not have sent a letter of support).